One new Covid case in managed isolation; household of NZ traveller isolating after positive test

 They were tested on arrival in South Korea but there was a delay for their result.
 By yesterday they still hadn't had a second test but health officials were operating on the basis they'd had a second test and it was positive as a precaution.

-Hipkins said there was a variety of scenarios here and were still working out which one was correct but were working on a worst-case basis.
+Hipkins said there was a variety of scenarios and officials were still working out which one was correct - but were working on a worst-case basis.

 One new case

-Bloomfield today revealed one new Covid case - a woman in her 20s who travelled from Afghanistan.
+Bloomfield today revealed one new Covid case - a woman in her 20s who travelled from Afghanistan via Dubai, arriving in New Zealand on July 14.

-She tested negative on day three but returned a weak positive on day 12 and has moved to a quarantine facility.
+She had been staying at the Distinction Hotel in Hamilton and tested negative on day three but returned a weak positive on day 12 and has moved to an Auckland quarantine facility.

+"This case again reinforces why we test people twice during their time in managed isolation," Bloomfield said.

+"The Covid-19 infection may take longer to develop in some people and a second test is an important check used to find out if a person is safe to leave managed isolation."

+There is no one in New Zealand receiving hospital-level care for Covid-19.

+Our total number of confirmed cases is now 1207, which is the number we report to the World Health Organization.

-More than 1100 tests were processed yesterday, with 872 in the community.
+More than 1100 tests were processed yesterday, including 872 in the community.

-Hipkins said the current testing rates still were not as the Government expected them to be.
+Hipkins said the current testing rates still were not where the Government expected them to be.

-He said the Health Ministry was working "very, very hard" to work out where the impediment was for the low numbers.
+He said the health ministry was working "very, very hard" to work out why numbers were low.

 He called it "frustrating" that the numbers weren't high enough.